MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/design-standards.md

 Interaction is where accessibility matters the most.
 If a user can't navigate a product smoothly and complete tasks, the product isn't truly accessible.
 Efficient keyboard and touch interactions assist users of screen readers, braille readers, and those who navigate using a keyboard.
 Typical interactions include:

-- *Navigation.* Assistive technology users navigate a web page by tabbing, search, and, in the case of screen readers, using lists of headings and links.
+- *Navigation*.
+Assistive technology users navigate a web page by tabbing, search, and, in the case of screen readers, using lists of headings and links.
 Ensure efficient keyboard navigation with landmarks, headings, and shortcuts (like skip to main content).
-- *Hyperlinks.* Usability and accessibility of hyperlinks can be improved by making them clear, concise, and meaningful out of context.
+- *Hyperlinks*.
+Usability and accessibility of hyperlinks can be improved by making them clear, concise, and meaningful out of context.
 Apply sufficient color contrast and visually differentiate from other content.
-- *Tables.* Relying on visual cues alone isn't sufficient to create an accessible table.
+- *Tables*.
+Relying on visual cues alone isn't sufficient to create an accessible table.
 Structural markup allows assistive technology to recognize headers and data cells.
-- *Forms.* Input fields, used for various web interactions, often raise accessibility concerns for individuals who use screen readers or keyboards.
+- *Forms*.
+Input fields, used for various web interactions, often raise accessibility concerns for individuals who use screen readers or keyboards.
-- *Focus.* Focus visibility helps users who rely on the keyboard to navigate the page, by visually indicating the element they interact with next.
+- *Focus*.
+Focus visibility helps users who rely on the keyboard to navigate the page, by visually indicating the element they interact with next.
 Sometimes focus needs to be moved programatically or limited to a specific area to optimize the experience.
-- *State changes.* Specify text for any state change and announcements.
+- *State changes*.
+Specify text for any state change and announcements.
 Communicating error states and guiding users through error recovery (such as missing information or system issue) is critical.

 ## Power Platform facilitation